The number of questions that can be asked by Human Resources, the hiring manager, or other interviewer is limitless.

 Just be careful not to cast blame on others.
 Consider including a “silver lining.”
 Did you learn a lot from the experience and now possess knowledge that will mitigate the chances of this happening again?

 Laid off is not fired: If you were part of a layoff, this is different from being fired.
 It was likely a financial decision by management, and you were part of a group that was targeted as part of budget cuts.
 Layoffs are typically not personal -- they are just business.
 Hiring managers know this (and likely have been involved in one at some point in their careers).

-I’ve dedicated a whole article to this topic.
+I’ve dedicated a whole article to this topic (with 5 options to fill that gap).
 The bottom line is you should make sure to paint a picture that you were productive, improving yourself, helping family, or something constructive.

 Hiring managers don’t want to hear that you felt it was time for a “long-awaited break from the rat-race.”
 Or "time to recharge your batteries."
 The first thought that will pop into their heads: When is your next break coming?
 Probably in the middle of a big project we’re working on.